Digital-Preservation-Finland/dpres-sip-compiler/README.rst

 This is a tool which combines the commands of Pre-Ingest Tool according to given structured metadata and creates an OAIS Submission Information Package with a low number of commands.
-The tool can be extended with new adaptors, where different types of metadata is normalized and then given to the Pre-Ingest Tool.
+The tool can be extended with new adaptors, where different types of metadata are normalized and then given to the Pre-Ingest Tool.

 This tool helps especially smaller use cases in manual workflows, where